If you have no idea how to measure your communication activities, this article is for you.

 As I’ve written numerous times:

-Everything you do as a communications team or professional needs to be directly linked to what the organisation is trying to achieve.
+Everything you do as a communication team or practitioner needs to be directly linked to what the organisation is trying to achieve.

 The new framework looks like this: